advantageous/vertx-node-ec2-eventbus-example/README.md

 to configure [Hazelcast](https://hazelcast.com/) to work in EC2.
 We plan on using [gradle](http://gradle.org/) for the build.

+Note: Don't delete the branches.
+There are steps in there that correspond to Wiki pages.

 Another feature of Vert.x 3 that we want to use is [Service Proxies](http://vertx.io/docs/vertx-service-proxy/) and [Service Factories](http://vertx.io/docs/vertx-service-factory/).
 This should allow us to create client stubs in JS which will allows us to make async call services written in ***Vert.x/Java/Kotlin*** from ***JavaScript/Node***